Michèle A'Court: Biography

 A'Court trained in journalism, and has a degree in English literature and drama from Victoria University of Wellington.
 In the mid-1980s she worked as a TVNZ publicist.
 She then got a job as a host on children's television show What Now starting in 1987.
 She saw comedy as a vehicle for social activism as a feminist as well as making people feel 'better about life'.
 When she was young was inspired by the comedy of Danny Kaye and Carol Burnett.
 When she started doing stand-up comedy in the 1990s there were very few women.
-A'Court acknowledged in 2022 the fight for women to get a fairer representation as performers was continuing and also recognised that now comedy billing that used to be often one women per show are now often a 50:50 ratio.
+A'Court acknowledged in 2022 the fight for women to get a fairer representation as performers was continuing and also recognised that comedy billing that used to be often one woman per show only, are now often a 50:50 ratio.
 In stand-up A'Court has toured New Zealand and performed around the world including Las Vegas, Edinburgh, and Vancouver.
 A'Court supported the comedy industry of New Zealand by establishing the New Zealand Comedy Guild and she was the chairperson from 1999 to 2006.

 Since 2009 A'Court regularly appears on the comedy TV show 7Days and since 2018 has been a regular host on the current affairs programme The Project (both on the New Zealand Three TV channel).
 Some recent stand-up comedy performances include headlining Mt Eden Comedy with Michele A'Court in 2015, and Friday Laughs in 2022 alongside her husband, comedian Jeremy Elwood.

 A'Court has written two books.
 Her first book, Stuff I Forgot To Tell My Daughter (2015), was based on her stand-up comedy show of the same name.
 A'Court has written guest columns for Stuff and is a guest writer for The Spinoff.